MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-scope.md

 4. Now add new labels or configure the scoped policy settings.
 The global policy is always applied first, so you can supplement the global policy with new labels and you can override the global settings.
 For example, the global policy might have no default label specified and you configure a different default label in different scoped policies for specific departments.

-    If you need help configuring the labels or settings, use the links in the [Configuring your organization's policy](configure-policy.md#configuring-your-organizations-policy) section.
+    If you need help with configuring the labels or settings, use the links in the [Configuring your organization's policy](configure-policy.md#configuring-your-organizations-policy) section.

 6. Just as when you edit the global policy, when you make any changes on an Azure Information Protection blade, click **Save** to save the changes, or click **Discard** to revert to the last saved settings.